ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Yellow Door/README.md

     Fa Ludwig Voss
     Cuxhaven

-With that information, we can figure out that this is a construction company from germany: https://cuxpedia.de/index.php?title=Ludwig_Voss_GmbH_%26_Co.KG
+With that information, I could figure out that this was build by a construction company from germany: https://cuxpedia.de/index.php?title=Ludwig_Voss_GmbH_%26_Co.KG

 So we can search for something build by them at 1983 on a German island with probably more than just one word and/or a suffix.